younessssssss/younessssssss.github.io/_posts/2023-05-21-authenticating-firebase-with-email-link-in-chrome-extension.md

 export default LoginPage;

 ```
-Please refer to the complete version on GitHub for more details.
+Check the complete version on [GitHub repository](https://github.com/younessssssss/firebase-chrome-ext-auth) for more details.

-### Step 2: Firebase Sends an Email Link to the User
+### Step 2: Firebase Sends an Email Link

 ```javascript
 import { initializeApp } from "firebase/app";